tarao/record4s/docs/conversions.md

 %(name = "ikura", age = 1).to[Person]
 ```

-A record can be converted to anything other than @:api(scala.Product) if
+A record can be converted to anything other than @:api(scala.Product) if [Converter]
-@:api(com.github.tarao.record4s.Converter) instance is given.  @:todo(link to the API)
+instance is given.

 From / To JSON
 --------------